 To understand the push for same day shipping services, look at these statistics:

 Fast shipping is driving conversion

 Paid search ads featuring ‘same day’ have grown, increasing conversion online by 5x conversion for home and furniture retailers, and 2x for apparel retailers.

 45% of consumers expect a maximum delivery window of 2 days

 In an era of instant gratification, two day delivery does not meet customer expectations for fast retail fulfillment.

 Furthermore, according to the same GreyOrange Survey, 57% of consumers would not use a retailer again after three late orders.
 The market for local last mile in the US is growing 32% per year according to Grand View Research – twice faster than eCommerce projections – as same day deliveries are becoming standard faster than expected.

 Consumers are abandoning shopping carts when fulfillment is not fast enough

-37% of retailers had same day delivery in early 2021, and 30% planned to add such a service by the end of the year.
+35% of retailers had same day delivery by the end of 2021 – but another 64% plan to add this service within the next three years.
+Even thirty-minute delivery is a mid-term goal, with more than 4 in 5 retailers planning to reach this delivery model as well.
 Fast delivery is quickly becoming a strategic necessity for every company that wants to grab – or even hold on to – online market share.